- Published on

 Main Branching Strategies for Monorepos

 Monorepos typically rely on three main branching strategies, each tailored to different workflow and release needs.
-These strategies aim to manage dependencies and integration challenges that are common in monorepos.
-Teams can select the approach that aligns best with their development style and goals.
-Here's a breakdown of the key strategies:
+Here's a breakdown:

 Trunk-Based Development

 With trunk-based development, all developers commit changes directly to a single main branch, often referred to as the "trunk."
 This method prioritizes small, frequent updates that are integrated quickly to keep the branch stable and ready for production.
-Many well-known organizations use this approach [6].
+Organizations like Google, Meta, and Microsoft use this approach [6].
 The strategy's hallmark is atomic commits - changes that are complete and self-contained - ensuring the codebase remains consistent.
 While short-lived branches are allowed, the focus on frequent commits and strong CI/CD practices helps avoid merge conflicts and dependency issues.

 Feature Branching